pjdon/cveureka/README.md

 The `src/cve_analysis` directory contains  [R scripts](https://www.r-project.org/) that connect to the PostgreSQL database, consume the results and produce the analysis figures:

-* `config.r` stores the database connection settings and other processing constants.
-Modify the variables in the `PostgreSQL database` section so that they reflect the settings in your `config.ini`
+* `config.r` stores processing constants and reads configurations from `config.ini` in the project root
 * `tools.r` contains helper functions for reshape and analyzing the results
-* scripts that begin with `plot_`  generate the manuscript plots into the `plots` directory in the project root.
-This can be changed in the `config.r` script
+* scripts that begin with `plot_`  generate the manuscript plots into the `plots` directory in the project root

+None of the scripts need to modified to produce the default results.
+If `config.ini` cannot be found the process will ask for its location.

 It is recommended to use [RStudio](https://rstudio.com/) to run the scripts as it should retrieve and install the necessary packages automatically.